mi-erasmusmc/OMOP-Queries/Person/PE12_Distribution_of_year_of_birth.md

-PE12: Distribution of year of birth
+# PE12: Distribution of year of birth
----

 This query is used to to provide summary statistics for the age across all patient records: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum.
 No input is required for this query.

-Sample query:
+## Sample query

 ```sql
 SELECT